 This would have been discussed in your MIAM.
 These are joint sessions where you and your ex-partner or family member will meet with the mediator.

 The number of sessions that are required is dependent on many things.
-However, it is estimated for Child Only cases it may require 1-3 meetings and for Property and Finance or All Issues ( both c
+However, it is estimated that for Child Only cases, it may require 1-3 meetings and for Property and Finance or All Issues (

 This would have been discussed in your MIAM.
 These are joint sessions where you and your ex-partner or family member will meet with the mediator.

 The number of sessions that are required is dependent on many things.
-However, it is estimated for Child Only cases it may require 1-3 meetings and for Property and Finance or All Issues ( both children and finance) 2-4 meetings.
+However, it is estimated that for Child Only cases, it may require 1-3 meetings and for Property and Finance or All Issues ( both children and finance), 2-4 meetings.

-When individuals are in conflict it is hard to see how the outcome can be positive, however, if you commit to the mediation process, some resolution can be found.
+When individuals conflict, it is hard to see how the outcome can be positive; however, if you commit to the mediation process, some resolution can be found.

-Often separating or divorcing couples want documentation that summarises the agreements that have been reached in mediation.
-Towards the end of mediation, the following documents
+Often, separating or divorcing couples want documentation that summarises the agreements that have been reached in mediation.
+Towards the end of mediation, the following documents can

-When individuals are in conflict it is hard to see how the outcome can be positive, however, if you commit to the mediation process, some resolution can be found.
+When individuals conflict, it is hard to see how the outcome can be positive; however, if you commit to the mediation process, some resolution can be found.

 Both these documents can be used to support communication and actions moving forward.
-However, if agreements can not be reached and a decision has been made to stop mediation then the appropriate court forms can be signed to support an application to court.
+However, if agreements can not be reached and a decision has been made to stop mediation, then the appropriate court forms can be signed to support an application to the court.